Mental Health Support in the Community

-In partnership with Launch Housing, Ermha provides psychosocial support services to people living with severe mental illness in the south eastern region of Melbourne.
-These supports are intended to address the needs of people who have a severe mental illness which impacts on their associated psychosocial functional capacity, but are not eligible for the NDIS.
+ermha365 provides mental health support services to people living with a mental illness in the south eastern region of Melbourne.
+We assist people with practical help and strategies for daily living: at home, work or study, and in the community.
+These supports are intended to address the needs of those not currently eligible for the NDIS.

 Who is eligible?

-- Individuals living with severe mental illness in the south eastern region of Melbourne, and who are not eligible for support through the NDIS; and
+Individuals living with a mental illness in the south eastern region of Melbourne, who are:

-- are expected to benefit from the provision of psychosocial supports; and
+– expected to benefit from the provision of psychosocial supports

 – not accessing community managed mental health services and/or EIPSR.